RovenaC/ICO_Tracker/README.md

 # ICO Tracker:

-Tracks and provides information on initial coin offerings (ICOs) and token sales.
+Tracks and provides information on initial coin offerings (ICOs) and token sales...

 In this detailed ICO Tracker code, i have implemented the following features: